 Searching for employment can be stressful no matter what the state of the economy might be and there are many possible ways for you to go about it.
 As a job seeker you could trawl the internet and the job pages of local newspapers.
 This has the disadvantage of putting all the responsibility on you and it can take a lot of dedication to make progress.
 However, a lot of people do prefer to contact companies directly, and a lot of companies still prefer to cut out the unnecessary middle man.

 You can also opt to look for employment through a recruitment or employment agency.
 They will have a list of companies that come to them when they are looking to fill a position.
-Rather than the employer holding the initial set of interviews, this will be done by the employment agency.
+Rather than the employer holding the initial set of interviews, these will be done by the employment agency.
 You may be interviewed with a group of other people and through this interview the agency will decide if they will be able to place you.
 If they cannot you will leave at this stage and you will need to seek assistance elsewhere.

-On the one hand going through am employment agency can be beneficial as they have an extended list of clients looking for employees and they might very well be in a position to place you in a great job, but on the other hand employment agencies can be extremely unreliable and unscrupulous.
+On the one hand going through am employment agency can be beneficial as they have an extended list of contacts and clients looking for employees and they might very well be in a position to place you in a great job, but on the other hand employment agencies can be extremely unreliable and unscrupulous.

 For example, an employment agency might contact you saying that they have possible job opportunities for you and all they need is your references.

 - But this is not always true – they often want your references to expand their own database of employers.

 - They may also ask the incorrect name of an old employer in order to trick you into giving them the correct one.

 - They post jobs that do not exist and when you send in your CV they will tell you that the job has been taken.